I’m pretty sure that I’m done shopping for Bee’s Christmas gifts now. It was fun while it lasted, but now I’m on to shopping for the Hubby.

 I try to keep my eye on these all year.
 Last time I purchased them, the color “Rugged” was on sale for $20.89!
 Obviously, I bought more than one pair!

 We don’t own this and we probably won’t any time soon.
 Only because of Bee, though.
 I really wouldn’t feel comfortable having this in our bedroom right now.

 I know that Hubby would love it and if we were childless my feelings would be different.
 Maybe one day he’ll have this or something like it.
 But today isn’t that day!

 This is my husband’s favorite style of wallet (whereas I’m more a trifold kind of person).
 It comes in multiple leather styles and has great reviews.

 Hubby has been hinting that he wants a new wallet lately, so he may just find this under the tree come Christmas morning.

 It’s not expensive, but it’s super practical.
-Give it to him empty or add some ammo to it.
+Give it to him empty, with an insert, or add some ammo to it.
 Throw in a padlock because it can be used to lock this can up and keep the kids out.